bridgecrewio/yor/docs/2.Using Yor/applyTag.md

 ## Use case: module tagging
 Yor supports terraform [`module` blocks](https://www.terraform.io/docs/language/modules/sources.html) tagging using:
 1. modules with a local path - will not be modified.
+The underlying resources will be tagged separately.
 2. modules with a remote path - tags will be added according to the module block metadata.
    Yor does not download the remote module and modify it, but rather considers it as a black box.